 The in-home package delivery service proved to be incredibly cool.
 I got a notification right before the driver arrived, which gave me a chance to watch from my phone while the person dropped off packages.
 Recordings of the deliveries are saved in the Amazon Key app.
 The delivery drivers didn't open my door wide enough to walk inside or even look around — just enough to drop the package, close the door and lock it again.
 I didn't find it creepy, my husband was cool with it, and all the other Amazon Prime-loving moms I explained it to found the idea intriguing as well.

-Its settings could be a little more robust, but once nice feature is you can set up temporary or permanent access codes for all your guests — and they don't need to install an app or set up an account.
 The Amazon Key app also lets you set up temporary or restricted codes for friends, neighbors, a dog walker, babysitter, house cleaner and so on.
 If you want the sitter to be able to take the kids out to the park, for example, give her a code that only works the afternoon she's at your house.
 She can leave, press the lock button on the keypad to lock up from the outside and then use the code to get back in.
 That all worked flawlessly, and I appreciated how the people I was inviting to access my house didn't need to install the Amazon Key app for themselves or sign up for an account.
 I just sent them the code in a text message (without the home address or access schedule, for better security).

 Smart Home Compatibility